mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/index.md

 # Model

-The first and fundamental feature of the Mondrian Framework is the ability to define the **schema** of a data model.
+The first and fundamental feature of the Mondrian Framework is the ability to define the **schema** of a domain model.
 This definition is a requirement to enable data translation into any current and future representations.
-Having a detailed data model in a formal language is a powerful tool in itself to ensure interoperability and longevity.
+Having a detailed domain model in a formal language is a powerful tool in itself to ensure interoperability and longevity.

-The approach through schema definition entails that the developer does not directly write the types representing their data model, but instead starts with defining the schema, which can contain additional information beyond what is supported by the target programming language, such as validation rules as an example.
+The approach through schema definition entails that the developer does not directly write the types representing their domain model, but instead starts with defining the schema, which can contain additional information beyond what is supported by the target programming language, such as validation rules as an example.